adambard/learnxinyminutes-docs/ada.html.markdown

    --  so we don't have to define them.

    --  Strings are arrays.
 Note how parentheses are used to access elements of --  an array?
-This is a mathematical notation.
-It was used because at the --  time square brackets were not available on all keyboards at the time --  Ada was created and because an array can be seen as a function from a --  mathematical perspective, so it made converting between arrays and --  functions easier.
+This is mathematical notation and was used because square --  brackets were not available on all keyboards at the time Ada was --  created.
+Also, because an array can be seen as a function from a --  mathematical perspective, so it made converting between arrays and --  functions easier.
    Char : constant Character := Str (Str'First);  --  ```'First``` is a type